vantage-sh/docs.vantage.sh/docs/virtual_tagging.md

 # Virtual Tagging

 You can create virtual tags to consistently tag costs across providers in Vantage.
-You can use this feature to increase tagging coverage across your cloud infrastructure.
-Virtual tagging is available within your account settings.
+This feature can help to increase tagging coverage across your cloud infrastructure.
 Create cost allocation tag keys with a set of corresponding values and filters directly in the Vantage without needing to involve your engineering team in making infrastructure changes.
-All provider integrations in Vantage are supported, including providers that do not natively support tags.
+All provider integrations in Vantage are supported, including providers that don't natively support tags.

 Virtual tags are available for filtering and aggregating on all [Cost Reports](/cost_reports) and [cost allocation segments](/segments).
 They can also be used in filter criteria on [saved filters](/saved_filters).
-There is no limit to the number of tag keys or values that can be defined.
+There is no limit to the number of tag keys or values you define.

 ## Virtual Tags vs. Saved Filters vs. Cost Allocation Segments